lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 397

-through that system in reliance on consistent application of that
+through that classes in reliance on consistent application of that

 398

-system; it is up to the author/donor to decide if he or she is willing
+classes; it is up to the author/donor to decide if he or she is willing

 399

-to distribute software through any other system and a licensee cannot
+to distribute software through any other classes and a licensee cannot

 400